thosgood/this-weeks-finds/markdown/101-150/week123.md

 identity.
 The latter sort will especially appeal to everyone who liked this book:

-2) Daniel C. Dennett and Douglas R. Hofstadter, The Mind's I:
-Fantasies and Reflections on Self and Soul, Bantam Books, 1982.
+2) Daniel C. Dennett and Douglas R. Hofstadter, _The Mind's I: Fantasies and Reflections on Self and Soul_, Bantam Books, 1982.

 Among these, one of my favorite is called "Closer".
 How close can you be to someone without actually *being them*?
 Would temporarily merging